M.S. in Psychology Online Degree

 – strategies for program evaluation

+What are you waiting for?
 Through DMU’s uniquely designed curriculum, you will thrive in your career and vocation, and excel as a mental health professional and advocate in your local community!
-By gaining an understanding of the whole person and not just their behaviors, you will be prepared to:
+Start your application today or schedule a call with an Admissions Advisor who can help guide you through the process.